andreterceiro/dio-mobile-meu-tudo--managing-events-in-react-native/README.md

 In the [http://reactnative.dev](http://reactnative.dev) website, teacher clicked on the menu "Devolpement" then in the submenu "Components".
 Then in the left area of the website he could view a link to access the documentation of the text component.

 ![documentation - text component](images/documentation--text-component.png)

+Teacher said that the text component was only an example, the concept that he will explain could be applied to other components.